ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-spanning/index.md

 ## Row Spanning Complex Example

-Row spanning will typically be used for creating reports with ag-Grid.
+Row spanning will typically be used for creating reports with AG Grid.
 Below is something that would be more typical of the row spanning feature.
 The following can be noted from the example: